in

 While Metal Gear Solid Delta: Snake Eater was originally revealed during one of Sony’s State of Play events, it’s not a PlayStation exclusive.
 The game is set for release on both the Xbox and PC as well.

-Unfortunately, the MGS3 remake will not be coming out on Nintendo Switch.
-It’s possible that a curveball could be thrown once details on the Nintendo Switch successor are finally revealed, but for the time being it seems like Nintendo fans will need to simply enjoy Metal Gear Solid: Master Collection.
+Unfortunately, the MGS3 remake will not be coming out on Nintendo Switch and there is no official word on a Switch 2 release.
+The game was announced years before the official reveal of the Nintendo Switch successor.
+While the Switch 2 boasts a major specs upgrade, it still lags behind the PlayStation 5 and Xbox Series X/S. For the time being it seems like Nintendo fans will need to simply enjoy Metal Gear Solid: Master Collection.

 Metal Gear Solid Delta: Snake Eater release date details

 Konami’s release calendar has been the subject of much controversy.
 Though fans were given a surprise treat when Silent Hill: The Short Message was stealth-launched in January 2024, there was public headbutting between Konami and developer Bloober Team about the company’s marketing and release of the Silent Hill 2 remake.
-Alongside this are the Suikoden 1 and 2 remasters being in an apparent limbo, going from a 2023 release window to an indefinitely long delay.
+The Suikoden 1 and 2 remasters were also in limbo for an extended period of time, going from a 2023 release window to an indefinite hiatus before finally launching in March 2025.

-The release date of Metal Gear Solid Delta: Snake Eater is still seemingly penned in for 2024, however.
+The release date of Metal Gear Solid Delta: Snake Eater was penned in for 2024.
 Sony included the game in sizzle reels for the PlayStation 5’s 2024 release lineup alongside titles such as Stellar Blade and Rise of the Ronin.

 Does Metal Gear Solid Delta: Snake Eater add anything new to the original?